mnaderian/onlinefavoriteslist-vanilla/README.md

 ```

 ## CAUTION
-This application is made for teaching purposes.
-You are free to use any way you like.
-But using it in production is not recommended.
+This application is made for educational purposes for now.
+You are free to use it any way you like, But using it in production is not recommended.